Conformal Prediction Sets for Instance Segmentation: EXPERIMENTS

 This feasibility analysis defines a Pareto frontier of achievable $(\alpha,\tau)$ pairs: decreasing $\alpha$ (tighter error guarantees) necessarily requires lowering $\tau$, and conversely, raising $\tau$ requires allowing larger $\alpha$.
 We use ($\alpha=0.2,\tau=0.7$) for fields, ($\alpha=0.2,\tau=0.75$) for cells, and ($\alpha=0.1,\tau=0.8$) for vehicles, choices that lie on the frontier and reflect the strictest feasible guarantees under the respective models (Table \ref{table:coverage}).
 Field delineation has the weakest guarantee, as it is the most ambiguous task among the three, while SAM vehicle segmentation has the strongest guarantee.
 Quantifying these ceilings shows how far current models are from reliability levels needed in practice, and it clarifies that conformal prediction can certify but not overcome the limits of the underlying model.

-\paragraph{Conformal prediction set coverage} Given these feasible $(\alpha,\tau)$ pairs, our conformal algorithm achieves empirical coverage close to the target $1-\alpha$ and substantially higher than feasible LTT/CRC baselines (Table~\ref{table:coverage}).
-Figure~\ref{fig:results-iou-histograms} shows cumulative distributions of IoUs for feasible LTT/CRC baseline predictions versus conformal sets, where for each test query we take the maximum IoU among the masks in the set.
+\paragraph{Conformal prediction set coverage} Given these feasible $(\alpha,\tau)$ pairs, our conformal algorithm achieves empirical coverage close to the target $1-\alpha$ and substantially higher than naive best parameter baselines (Table~\ref{table:coverage}).
+Figure~\ref{fig:results-iou-histograms} shows cumulative distributions of IoUs for naive best parameter baseline predictions versus conformal sets, where for each test query we take the maximum IoU among the masks in the set.
 In field delineation, our conformal sets increase coverage from 66.3\% to 79.7\%, recovering many cases where the baseline either merged multiple fields or split one field incorrectly.
 In vehicle detection, coverage improves from 66.1\% to 84.3\%, demonstrating that alternative hypotheses often capture cars missed by the top SAM prediction.
 By contrast, cell segmentation shows only a modest improvement (80.3\% to 83.5\%), reflecting that most errors in this domain are boundary-local.
 When visualizing example conformal prediction sets, we see that the sets usually contain at least one mask that is very similar to the true mask (Figure \ref{fig:results-images}).
-In general, using a confidence set of multiple parameters makes it more likely that at least one of the resulting predictions will have high IoU, compared to outputting a single prediction as the feasible LTT/CRC baseline does (see Appendix \ref{appendix:ltt-crc-baseline} for an illustrative example).
+In general, using a confidence set of multiple parameters makes it more likely that at least one of the resulting predictions will have high IoU, compared to outputting a single prediction as the naive best parameter baseline does (see Appendix \ref{appendix:naive-best-parameter-baseline} for an illustrative example).

 In all three examples, $\tilde{\theta} > \tau$ or $\tilde{\theta} \approx \tau$, so removing duplicate predictions does not significantly affect the original conformal guarantee.
 (Note that $\tilde{\theta} > \tau$ occurs when $\bigcup_{j \in J_{\alpha, \tau}} S_j$ contains more than $(1-\alpha) n$ calibration indices, so using the original IoU threshold $\tau$ would result in over-coverage.)